MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 ## 2. Get an existing service principal

 A list of the service principals in a tenant can be retrieved with [az ad sp list](/cli/azure/ad/sp#az-ad-sp-list).
 By default this command returns the first 100 service principals for your tenant.
-To get all of a tenant's service principals, use the `--all` argument.
-Getting this list can take a long time, so it's recommended that you filter the list with one of the following arguments:
+To get all of a tenant's service principals, use the `--all` parameter.
+Getting this list can take a long time, so it's recommended that you filter the list with one of the following parameters:

 * `--display-name` requests service principals that have a _prefix_ that match the provided name.
 The display name of a service principal is the value set with the `--name` parameter during creation.
 If you didn't set `--name` during service principal creation, the name prefix is `azure-cli-`.
 * `--spn` filters on exact service principal name matching.
 The service principal name always starts with `https://`. if the value you used for `--name` wasn't a URI, this value is `https://` followed by the display name.
 * `--show-mine` requests only service principals created by the signed-in user.
 * `--filter` takes an OData filter, and performs _server-side_ filtering.
-This method is recommended over filtering client-side with the CLI's `--query` argument.
+This method is recommended over filtering client-side with the CLI's `--query` parameter.
 To learn about OData filters, see [OData expression syntax for filters](/rest/api/searchservice/odata-expression-syntax-for-azure-search).

 The information returned for service principal objects is verbose.
 To get only the information necessary for sign-in, use the query string
 `[].{id:appId, tenant:appOwnerTenantId}`.
 For example, to get the sign-in information for all service principals created by the currently logged in user: